Rheinwalt/FacetFlowNetwork/README.md

 # FacetFlowNetwork

-Flow accumulation on TINs of point-cloud data
+Flow accumulation on TINs of point-cloud data by facet flow networks (FFNs).

 ## Install